 Using Google Chrome

 If you use Google Chrome or Chromium, it is very easy to create a desktop launcher for your favourite website with just a few clicks.

 First, launch Chrome and open the website in a regular tab.
 Next, click the three dots in the upper-right corner.
-Move your mouse over “More Tools,” and then click “Add to Desktop.”
+Move your mouse over “More Tools,” and then click “Create Shortcut.”

 A small dialog box will appear asking you to confirm the addition of the website to your desktop.
 You are allowed to customise the name of the shortcut.
 This name is what will be used to identify the app in your application launcher.